23 Sights in Trento, Italy (with Map and Images)

 Explore interesting sights in Trento, Italy.
 Click on a marker on the map to view details about it.
 Underneath is an overview of the sights with images.
 A total of 23 sights are available in Trento, Italy.

-Sightseeing Tours in Trento1.
+Sightseeing Tours in TrentoActivities in Trento1.
 Forte Alto

 2. Palazzo delle Albere